 At Cedars-Sinai Kerlan-Jobe Institute, our heritage helps to inform our expertise and innovation.
 Our shared history is the foundation of who we are today.
 Here’s a look at some of the key moments that define our institute.

-By 1985, Dr. Kerlan and Dr. Jobe are caring for the LA Dodgers, the LA Lakers, the LA Angels of Anaheim, the LA Rams, the Hollywood Park jockeys and the athletes of the PGA Tour and Senior PGA Tour.
-Professional teams throughout the region place their trust in the practice, which changes its name to Kerlan-Jobe Orthopaedic Clinic.
+By 1985, Dr. Kerlan and Dr. Jobe were then team physicians for the LA Dodgers, the LA Lakers, the LA Angels of Anaheim, the LA Rams, the Hollywood Park jockeys and the athletes of the PGA Tour and Senior PGA Tour.
+Professional teams throughout the region continually placed their trust in the practice, which changed its name to the Kerlan-Jobe Orthopaedic Clinic.

 In 1988, Santa Monica Orthopaedic & Sports Medicine Group opens its doors.
-Over the next nine years, the practice launches partnerships with US Soccer, the LA Galaxy, the Amgen Tour of California, and in 2007 receives a designation as a FIFA Medical Centre of Excellence.
+Over the next decade, the practice launches partnerships with US Soccer, the LA Galaxy, the Amgen Tour of California, and in 2007 receives a designation as a FIFA Medical Centre of Excellence.

-In 2013, Kerlan-Jobe Orthopaedic Clinic and Santa Monica Orthopaedic & Sports Medicine Group partner with Cedars-Sinai to form the Cedars-Sinai Kerlan-Jobe Institute, the sports division of the Cedars-Sinai Department of Orthopaedics and a world-leader in the diagnosis, treatment and prevention of sports-related injuries and illnesses.
+In 2013, Kerlan-Jobe Orthopaedic Clinic and Santa Monica Orthopaedic & Sports Medicine Group partner with renowned Cedars-Sinai Medical Center to form the Cedars-Sinai Kerlan-Jobe Institute, the sports division of the Cedars-Sinai Department of Orthopaedics and a world-leader in the diagnosis, treatment and prevention of sports-related injuries and illnesses.